strontic/strontic.github.io/xcyclopedia/library/dbgcore.dll-4A77035E26FA131A2F639CEA80E89773.md

 ## Possible Misuse

 *The following table contains possible examples of `dbgcore.dll` being misused.
-While `dbgcore.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `dbgcore.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --